Panopto/SessionUploadExample/README.md

 }

 To initiate the upload, make an HTTP POST with a JSON body of a SessionUpload object with the FolderId field populated.
 This is the folder id to create a new session in.
-The folder id can be found via the SessionManagement.GetFoldersList API: https://support.panopto.com/pages/PanoptoApiHelp/html/e96ef9df-0cfa-2f92-3571-308f25e9c2d0.htm
+The folder id can be found via the SessionManagement.GetFoldersList API: https://support.panopto.com/resource/APIDocumentation/Help/index.html (Panopto.Server.Services.PublicAPI.V46.Soap -> ISessionManagement Interface -> ISessionManagement Methods -> GetFoldersList)

 The response to the HTTP POST will contain a URL in UploadTarget, as well as an ID to use for subsequent REST calls.